 …photo taken perhaps a bit (!) before we studied there

 Towards the end of our time at McGill, Steve took up the viola and, after graduation and a short tenure as Principal Viola of Les Jeunes Virtuoses de Montréal, moved two hours north of Quebec City to join the Alcan String Quartet (later renamed the Saguenay Quartet in honor of the city’s support).
-After three exciting years of performances with the quartet (including regular national radio broadcasts and several CD recordings), he returned to Montreal to pursue a Masters degree at the Université de Montréal during which time he also had the opportunity to perform with many inspiring ensembles in Montreal, Ottawa and Quebec City.
+After three exciting years of performances with the quartet (including regular national radio broadcasts and several CD recordings), he returned to Montreal to pursue a Masters degree at the Université de Montréal during which time he also had the opportunity to perform with incredibly inspiring ensembles such as the Montreal Symphony Orchestra, l’Ensemble contemporain de Montréal, Les Violons du Roi, Musica Camerata Montréal, and the National Arts Center Orchestra.

 Meanwhile, Annie finished her undergraduate studies at McGill (with a year abroad at the University of Houston), and started a Masters degree at the University of Ottawa.
 She also partipated in intensive solo and chamber music studies at the Encore School for Strings, the Orford Festival, and the Domaine Forget International Festival.